Pswaikar1742/StellarPledge/docs/COMPLETE-WORKFLOW.md

 ### Phase 2: Launching the Campaign

-#### Step 1: Visit StellarPledge Platform
+#### Step 1: Prepare Campaign Details
-- URL: https://localhost:3001 (or production URL)
+1. Verify wallet is connected and unlocked
-- Connect Freighter wallet
+2. Check balance is sufficient for gas fees
-- Verify Alice's account is connected
+3. Prepare campaign information

 #### Step 2: Start Campaign Creation
-1. Click **"Start Your Campaign"** button
+1. Click **"Start Your Campaign"** button (when UI is built)
 2. Fill out the campaign form:

 **Basic Information:**